In 1994, the SEIU-USWW union collaborated with responsible businesses and employers in Northern

 The export of BSP’s programming statewide, in particularly the ADVANCE Program, is a testimony to the results our business partners have seen from the trainings.
 Janitors achieve higher levels of English, customer service and other job skills and as a direct result are promoted to daytime, supervisor, utility, building maintenance, and other higher paid building service positions.
 Additionally, though fewer than 30% of BSP’s participants have been formally educated beyond 6th grade in their native countries, BSP courses consistently achieve impressive student attendance and graduation rates of more than 90% when service workers are given this second (or sometimes first) chance at education.

 BSP’s originators understood that learning English is the fundamental step to acquiring individual success, and in becoming engaged in the community.
-BSP’s success is a tribute to the vision of the founders who agreed to develop a worksite class model that provided instruction during paid-work time to help workers overcome traditional learning obstacles, such class schedules, family obligations, buy ambien online, transportation issues, lack of childcare, second and third jobs, and numerous other challenges associated with adjusting to a new country and culture.
+BSP’s success is a tribute to the vision of the founders who agreed to develop a worksite class model that provided instruction during paid-work time to help workers overcome traditional learning obstacles, such class schedules, family obligations, transportation issues, lack of childcare, second and third jobs, and numerous other challenges associated with adjusting to a new country and culture.
 With support from various corporate and community funders interested in training the hardest to reach, BSP also now offers classes such as computer literacy, citizenship, health and wellness, basic literacy, and workshops to train parents to better support their children’s educational success.